Gharana: Prominent gharanas

+Vocal traditions

 Khyal gharanas

-The gharana system in khyal was rooted in the guru–shishya tradition and was similar to the Dhrupad Bani system.
-The gharana system was greatly influenced by the gradual fall of the Mughal Empire, which forced musicians to move from Delhi to princely states such as Gwalior, Lucknow, Hyderabad, Patiala and Rampur.

 The gharanas have distinct styles of presenting the khyal — how much to emphasize and how to enunciate the words of the composition, when to sing the sthayi and antara, whether to sing an unmetered alap in the beginning, what kinds of improvisations to use, how much importance to give to the rhythmic aspect, and so on.
 However, an individual performer from a gharana may choose to borrow appealing stylistic aspects of another gharana in his or her gayaki (singing style).
 There are ten prominent khyal gharanas, and they are: